featherbear/UNSW-COMP3331-assign/report.md

 ## Overview

 The assignment involved designing a networked P2P program that implements a basic Distributed Hash Table.
-This involves Peer Initialisation, Peer Pinging, Peer Management, Data Insertion and Data Retrieval.

 To facilitate the development of my approach to the assignment, I have created several helper files and tools, which have been explained below.
-The assignment specifications were unclear and vague in areas - at times contradicting itself.
+The assignment specifications were unclear and vague in many, many areas (even the marking rubric) - at times contradicting itself.
 This made the implementation of the assignment confusing.

 ## Breakdown

 ### `runner.py`

-The `runner.py` file is a wrapper around the Peer initialisation functionality, spawning peers in a programmatic manner.
+The `runner.py` file is a wrapper around the Peer initialisation functionality, spawning peers in a programmatic manner. with a default ping interval of 3 seconds.

 **Example when Peer 15 joins**